Our Approach

 Stay flexible

-In a time of rapid change and growing uncertainty, funders must adapt with openness, trust and nimbleness as essential companions to long-term commitment.
+In a time of rapid change and growing uncertainty, Catalyst approaches problem-solving with openness, trust, and nimbleness as essential companions to long-term commitment.
 Catalyst has learned to expect the unexpected.
-Funders have to be able to move at the speed of the need, not their own convenience, striving to make it easier rather than harder for frontline leaders to do their jobs.
+As a funder, we have created a model that allows us to move at the speed of need—administering funds and resources in ways that make it easier, rather than harder, for frontline leaders to do their jobs.

 What We’ve Learned